 Students are expected to attend class in person.
 Being absent will undermine your participation grade as well as your learning.
 Students will be allowed one unexcused absence for the duration of the semester.
 Every subsequent unexcused absence will result in a .5 deduction from their participation grade.
+Excused absences require a doctor or club/sport sponsor/coach note explaining the reason for the student's absence.

 Students are expected to complete the assignments and readings on time.
-Quizzes, when assigned, will be due before class (5pm).
+Quizzes, when assigned, will be due before class (7pm).
 Each quiz will cover that week's readings and screenings, i.e., you will be quizzed on material that we have not yet covered in class.
 Late coursework will automatically be penalized a letter grade (10%) and 10% EACH day thereafter.
 All quizzes must be completed before class time (consult Course Schedule) and quizzes will not be accepted after the "submission due date."